 Read on and check out some of the ways to present a vaccination card on your mobile phone, what apps to use, how to download them, and how to use those apps to store your card.

 - Storing Your Card as a Widget

 - Use Local Apps to Store Your Card

 - Add Your Card to Your Digital Wallets

 Take a Photo of Your Card

 For iPhone users, you can also put it in the Hidden album by clicking Share Photo then Hide.
-Android users can create locked folders to store the image of your card.
+Android users can create locked folders to store the image of their card.